WrappedUsername/Web-Dev-Notes/White Papers/FCS NFT/README.md

 # 🏦 FCS NFT Project Meta Economics: The Dual Purpose DAO Governance Token/Stable Coin©️ and NFT Staking TokenSphere©️
 The primary concept driving this project economy will be the use of the Project DAO Governance Token to provide stability, serving a dual purpose and providing exceptional value while doing so.
-- The Project Governance Token will double as the Stable Coin, morphing into a hybrid coin, The Dual Purpose DAO Governance Token/Stable Coin
+- The Project Governance Token will double as the Stable Coin, morphing into a hybrid coin, The Dual Purpose DAO Governance Token/Stable Coin©️
-- TODO
+- The DAO Governance Token provides outstanding stability due to the fact that 1 token = 1 vote therefore the peg will be solid
+<h3 align="center" />🚀The Foam Chunk Smudge NFT Staking TokenSphere©️</h3>

 ```mermaid
 graph TD;